oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-bitnumeric-data-type-correctly/rule.md

 ---

-**1. Bit data type**
+**​​​​1.
+Bit data type**
 **
 **
 Bit data from 0 to 1 (2 values only).
 Storage size is 1 byte.

-Columns of type bit cannot have indexes on them.
+Columns of type bit cannot have indexes on them.​

-Columns of type bit should be prefixed with "Is" or a "Should" ie. IsInvoiceSent (y/n) or ShouldInvoiceBeSent (y/n) you can tell easily which way the boolean is directed. [[more information on naming conventions](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=4be22043-306c-4c6f-b9b6-ec2ff37be97e)]
+​​Columns of type bit should be prefixed with "Is" or a "Should" ie. IsInvoiceSent (y/n) or ShouldInvoiceBeSent (y/n) you can tell easily which way the boolean is directed. [[more information on naming conve​ntions​](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=4be22043-306c-4c6f-b9b6-ec2ff37be97e)]
 This being said, fields of this type should generally be avoided because often a field like this can contain a date i.e. DateInvoiceSent (Date/Time) is prefered over InvoiceSent (y/n).
 If a date is inappropriate then we still recommend an int field over a bit field anyway, because bits are a pain in the butt :-)